tjmahr/dissertation/docs/12-aim1-notebook.md

 predictors of future vocabulary size were the growth curve features from age 3.
 That is, word recognition performance from age 3 was more strongly correlated with age 5 expressive vocabulary than word recognition performance at age 5.
-A similar pattern of results held for predicting receoptive vocabulary at age 4.
+A similar pattern of results held for predicting receptive vocabulary at age 4.

+- This finding is surprising because vocabulary scores from the same week as the eyetracking data are less correlated than scores from two year earlier.
+- This establishes that the differences are greatest and most predictive at younger ages.

 ### Relationships with other child-level predictors